prestsoftware/prest/docs/src/privacy/index.rst

 Why Does the Website Collect Your Data?
 ---------------------------------------

 Prest is an open-source project.
-Knowing the degree to which it is considered a useful resource by the community can be a potential motivator for its creators to continue working towards its improvement, and also invite others to contribute to it.
+Knowledge of the degree to which it is considered a useful resource by the community could motivate its creators to continue working towards improving it.
+The data collected from this website is one way in which such an assessment can be made.

 What Are your Data Protection Rights?
 -------------------------------------